ministryofjustice/hmpps-integration-api/README.md

 ## About this project

-A long-lived API that exposes data from HMPPS systems such as NOMIS, nDelius and OASys, providing a single point of entry for consumers.
+A long-lived API that exposes data from HMPPS systems such as National Offender Management Information System (NOMIS), nDelius (probation system) and Offender Assessment System (OASys), providing a single point of entry for consumers.
 It's built using [Spring Boot](https://spring.io/projects/spring-boot/) and [Kotlin](https://kotlinlang.org/) as well as the following technologies for its infrastructure:

 - [AWS](https://aws.amazon.com/) - Services utilise AWS features through Cloud Platform such as [Elastic Container Registry (ECR)](https://aws.amazon.com/ecr/) to store our built artifacts.
 The CI/CD pipeline stores and retrieves them from there as required.
 - [CircleCI](https://circleci.com/developer) - Used for our build platform, responsible for executing workflows to build, validate, test and deploy our project. (_This may yet be switched for GitHub Actions depending on investigation._)